camillelamy/explainers/anonymous_iframes.md

 #### What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

 The `Sec-Fetch-COEP` header exposes the COEP of the environment a resource will be rendered in.
 This allows a server to decline answering a request if they do not want their resource to be embedded in a more dangerous environment.
-The `Document.credentials` method exposes whether a document is loaded in an anonymous iframe or not, allowing a document to change its behavior depending on the availability of existing credentials or stored resources.
+The `window.anonymous` method exposes whether a document is loaded in an anonymous iframe or not, allowing a document to change its behavior depending on the availability of existing credentials or stored resources.

 #### Do features in your specification expose the minimum amount of information necessary to enable their intended uses?